-The Original Holloway Friendly Society Limited ('the Society') exists to primarily to provide a replacement income when you, one of our Members, cannot work because of illness or injury (which we call 'sickness').
+The Original Holloway Friendly Society Limited ('the Society') exists primarily to provide a replacement income when you, one of our Members, cannot work because of illness or injury (which we call 'sickness').
 We protect a proportion of your income when you cannot work and try to help you get back to work where we can.

-In September 2022, we reviewed our strategy and concluded that, for 2023, we would continue to pursue our existing strategy.
+In September 2023, we reviewed our strategy and concluded that, for the medium term, we would pursue a slightly more ambitious growth strategy than in 2022.
 This is best characterised as

-- Aiming to grow our business in a controlled way, in line with our available capital - Managing headcount and financial resources carefully - Remaining as an Income Protection specialist and developing a small number of new products over time to enable us to diversify our portfolio - Retaining focus on the intermediary market for our core protection products - Investing modestly to further improve our service to Members and advisers and to drive further operational efficiencies
+- Aiming to grow our business, with a focus on increasing product reach without sacrificing quality - Managing the cost base to reduce unit costs over time - Remaining as an Income Protection specialist and developing a small number of new products over time with an increasing focus on "light touch" products to reduce manual touch points - Retaining focus on the intermediary market for our core protection products whilst diversifying distribution through selected advisory firms - Investing modestly to further improve our service to Members and advisers and to drive further operational efficiencies